-MATH 401College Algebra & Trigonometry\ALL YEAR / 1 creditPrerequisite: MATH 301 Algebra II, or completion of MATH 302 Accelerated Algebra II with a"D".
+Prerequisite: MATH 301 Algebra II, or completion of MATH 302 Accelerated Algebra II with a "D".
 Description: This course is designed to further develop algebraic skills before College Algebra.
 This course covers Algebra for the first three quarters and trigonometry for the fourth quarter.
 Student Activities: Note taking, homework assignments, and class participation.
+Student Evaluation: Homework, quizzes, tests, and final exam.

-MATH 402 Accelerated College Algebra & Trigonometry\ ALL YEAR / 1 credit
+MATH 402 Accelerated College Algebra & Trigonometry\ ALL YEAR/1 credit